vinitshahdeo/copilot/README.md

 **Your AI pair programmer is leveling up!**

-With chat and terminal interfaces, support for pull requests, and early adoption of OpenAI’s GPT-4, GitHub Copilot X is our vision for the future of AI-powered software development.
+With chat and terminal interfaces, support for pull requests, and early adoption of OpenAI’s GPT-4, GitHub Copilot X is [GitHub's vision for the future of AI-powered software development](https://github.blog/2023-03-22-github-copilot-x-the-ai-powered-developer-experience/).
 Integrated into every part of your workflow.

 [![YouTube](https://img.shields.io/badge/YouTube-GitHub%20Copilot%20X-critical?logo=youtube)](https://youtu.be/4RfD5JiXt3A)